-In the first quarter of 2016, we used \$18.3 million of cash in operating activities compared to \$35.1 million of cash we generated from operating activities in the first quarter of 2015.
-The decrease as compared to the first quarter of 2015 was primarily due to higher working capital requirements in the first quarter of 2016, reflecting the timing of collections of certain customer receivables, as well as higher inventory levels in the first quarter of 2016 as compared to the prior year period, required primarily to support new customer programs and also due to customer demand changes late in the quarter.
+In the second quarter of 2016, we used \$4.5 million of cash in operating activities compared to \$44.4 million of cash we generated from operating activities in the second quarter of 2015.
+For the first half of 2016, we used \$22.8 million of cash in operating activities compared to \$79.5 million of cash we generated from operating activities in the same period in 2015.
+The decreases as compared to the second quarter and first half of 2015 were primarily due to higher working capital requirements in the same periods of 2016 that more than offset the increases in net earnings in those periods of 2016.
+Compared to the same periods in 2015, the increased working capital requirements in the second quarter and first half of 2016 reflected the timing of revenue and collections of certain customer receivables, as well as higher inventory levels in those periods in 2016, required primarily to support new customer programs, and customer demand changes late in the second quarter of 2016.
+We are seeing some customers attempt to negotiate for extended payment terms, which, if granted, could adversely impact our working capital requirements, and increase our financial exposure and credit risk.